-There were a lot of interesting science panels scheduled, but the only one I actually managed to get to (by dint of Mark Protection blowing off a Committee meeting - thank you Mr. McMurray) Wil McCarthy's was presentation on "Quantum Dots and Programmable Matter".
+There were a lot of interesting science panels scheduled, but the only one I actually managed to get to (by dint of blowing off a Mark Protection Committee meeting - thank you Mr. McMurray) was McCarthy's presentation Wil Dots and Programmable "Quantum Matter".
 Yes boys and girls, you really can make your own artificial atoms, of whatever variety you choose to program.
 Well at least you can if you have access to the sort of research equipment that McCarthy has, but doubtless one day a commercial product will appear.
 Wil has a new novel on the way, and a non-fiction book that explains some of his work.
 I'll be looking out for them.